SynchronetBBS/sbbs/xtrn/dd_archive_viewer/readme.txt

 6. Archive file type configuration file
 =======================================
-The configuration file DDArcViewerFileTypes.cfg defines the files that you want to be viewable by the archive viewer.
+The configuration file dd_arc_viewer_file_types.cfg defines the files that you want to be viewable by the archive viewer.
 Viewable file types are specified by their extension in square brackets.
 Each archive file type must have a view command and an extract command.
 Text files must have only